united-manufacturing-hub/yCrypt/README.md

    - This function signs a message by calculating an SHA256 hash of the message and signing it using RSA PKCS1v15.
  - Verify
    - This function verifies a message by calculating an SHA256 hash of the message and verifying it using RSA PKCS1v15.
- - EncryptAndSign
+ - CompressSignAndEncrypt
    1) Signing of the plaintext using the `Sign` function.
+   2) Compress the plaintext using zstd.
-   2) Generation of a random symmetric key.
+   3) Generation of a random symmetric key.
-   3) Encryption of the plaintext using the symmetric key, using XChaCha20Poly1305.
+   4) Encryption of the plaintext using the symmetric key, using XChaCha20Poly1305.
-   4) Encryption of the symmetric key using the public key, using RSA PKCS1v15.
+   5) Encryption of the symmetric key using the public key, using RSA PKCS1v15.
- - DecryptAndVerify
+ - DecryptVerifyDecompress
    1) Decryption of the symmetric key using the private key, using RSA PKCS1v15.
    2) Decryption of the ciphertext using the symmetric key, using XChaCha20Poly1305.
+   3) Decompression of the plaintext using zstd.
-   3) Verification of the plaintext using the `Verify` function.
+   4) Verification of the plaintext using the `Verify` function.

 ## Notes